ukaznil/nft-market/README.md

 ## What is it?

-**nft-market** is a Python library by which current market information of NFTs on several famous NFT markets (OpenSea, Tofu, PancakeSwap, etc) can be obtained.
+**nft-market** is a Python library by which current market information of NFTs on several famous NFT markets (OpenSea, Magic Eden, tofuNFT, PancakeSwap, etc) can be obtained.

 ## Main features